rybafish/rybafish.github.io/config.md

 ### exitConfirmation (v.096 beta IV)
 `exitConfirmation: False`

-It is False by default, make it True to get warned on Alt+Q.
+It is True by default, set it to False to get the old behaviour (no warning).

 ## internal stuff, bugs